Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Introduction

-Beyond these approaches, a new paradigm has recently emerged that fundamentally reformulates the FP equation into an equivalent first-order deterministic Probability Flow ordinary differential equation (PF-ODE), thereby mathematically avoiding the explicit calculation of the computationally expensive Hessian matrix.
-Pioneering works \cite{boffi2023probability, li2023self} have successfully applied this framework to solve mass-conserving PDEs.
-Representative strategies include iteratively updating the velocity field to satisfy consistency conditions derived from the continuity equation \cite{li2023self}, or learning the probability flow via score-matching objectives \cite{boffi2023probability}.
-However, extending the PF-ODE framework to high-dimensional regimes requires addressing specific computational characteristics.
-For instance, optimization frameworks relying on ODE adjoint sensitivity analysis typically involve sequential integration backward in time, which introduces a temporal dependency in the computational graph.
-Alternatively, approaches leveraging samples directly from the underlying SDE are inherently bound by the exploration efficiency of the stochastic dynamics, typically following standard MC convergence rates ($N^{-1/2}$).

-To address these challenges and fully realize the scalability of the probability flow framework, we propose a novel framework termed Adaptive Probability Flow Residual Minimization (A-PFMR).
-The main idea of our approach is to reformulate the second-order FP equation into an equivalent first-order PF-ODE constraint.
-Unlike standard velocity matching approaches that often treat the target velocity as a fixed reference, A-PFMR solves the problem by directly minimizing the residual of the PF-ODE continuity equation.
-This formulation avoids the $O(d^2)$ Hessian bottleneck inherent in standard PINNs while retaining the optimization robustness of full gradient flow.
-To achieve scalability within this framework, through integrating Continuous Normalizing Flows (CNF) \cite{NeuralODE} with the Hutchinson Trace Estimator (HTE) \cite{FFJORD}, the exact trace calculations are transformed into parallelizable stochastic vector-Jacobian products.
+Taking a different perspective within the PF-ODE framework to facilitate scalability for high-dimensional problems, we propose a novel adaptive probability flow residual minimization (A-PFRM) method.
+Unlike approaches that rely on score-matching, our A-PFMR solves the problem by minimizing the probability flow residual associated with the continuity equation of the PF-ODE.
+This formulation avoids the $O(d^2)$ ($d$ is the dimensionality of the state variable) Hessian computation inherent in standard PINNs.
+To achieve scalability, through integrating continuous normalizing flows (CNF) \cite{NeuralODE} with the Hutchinson trace estimator (HTE) \cite{FFJORD}, the exact trace calculations are transformed into parallelizable stochastic vector-Jacobian products.
 Furthermore, to tackle the data sparsity in high-dimensional spaces, the generative adaptive sampling strategy \cite{ADDA-KR} is applied to dynamically allocate collocation points to high-probability regions generated by the flow itself.
+Relatedly, to handle highly complex probability landscapes, hybrid sampling schemes combining SDE trajectory points and residual-based adaptivity are developed to improve spatial resolution \cite{jin2025physics}.
 The collocation points here are for the spatial variable, while stochastic collocation for parameters in PDEs with random inputs is discussed in detail in \cite{xiu2010numerical, xiu2005high, babuvska2007stochastic, foo2008multi, ma2009adaptive, narayan2012stochastic, lei2015constructing}.